UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 `object` type.
 However, suppose we want to apply any functions that treat the `most_at_home` and `most_at_work` columns as a number (e.g., finding rows above a numeric threshold of a column).
-That won't be possible if the variable is stored as a `object`.
+That won't be possible if the variable is stored as an `object`.
 Fortunately, the `pandas.to_numeric` function provides a natural way to fix problems like this: it will convert the columns to the best numeric data types.
 Note that below we *assign* the new numerical series to the `most_at_home` and `most_at_work` columns